regcs/AliceLG/README.md

    - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
 - support for multiple scenes and view layers
-- addon settings are saved in & loaded from your Blender file
+- camera & quilt settings are saved with your Blender file
 - support for all available Looking Glass displays (including the new Looking Glass Portrait)

 ## System Requirements